lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 Introduction
 * In most real-world situations, you want capability to grant other people in your organization, access to your AWS account (ie might be users, groups, or applications they manage)
 * generally want to _restrict_ the access that these people, groups, or applications have
-* BEST PRACTICE: least privileged access - you only give the permissions required to do a job or perform a task (ALWAYS!
+* BEST PRACTICE: least privileged access - only give the permissions required to do a job or perform a task (ALWAYS!
 DO!
 THIS!)
 * problematic only having an account root user in the account, if the account root user's credentials are leaked, then the damage could be account-wide
 * need a way to allow more control over what access is given to our AWS accounts (solved by the IAM service)